 GeneCards Summary for PML Gene

 PML (Promyelocytic Leukemia) is a Protein Coding gene.
 Diseases associated with PML include Leukemia, Acute Promyelocytic, Somatic and Acute Promyelocytic Leukemia Pml/Rara Type.
-Among its related pathways are Pathways in cancer and p53 Pathway (RnD).
+Among its related pathways are Interferon gamma signaling and Integrated Breast Cancer Pathway.
 GO annotations related to this gene include protein homodimerization activity and transcription coactivator activity.
 An important paralog of this gene is TRIM56.

 UniProtKB/Swiss-Prot Summary for PML Gene